Website Does Not Have To Identify Anonymous Posters

 Bruce S. Rosen was quoted in the New Jersey Law Journal about a decision allowing news websites to contest subpoenas that seek the identities of anonymous posters.
 Click here to read the June 3, 2015 Appellate Division ruling in Trawinski v.
 John Doe and here to read the news article.

 Defamation Plaintiffs Ineligible for Both Presumed and Actual Damages

 The New Jersey Supreme Court unanimously ruled on May 27, 2015 that defamation plaintiffs may not recover both presumed and actual damages.
 Bruce S. Rosen was on the brief on behalf of the ACLU-NJ, an amicus in the case, NuWave Investment Corp. v.
 Hyman Beck & Co.
 Media advocates say the ruling prevents the chance of speculative awards, which can discourage free speech.
 Click here to read the opinion.

 Insurer's Denial of Residential Psychiatric Payment Overturned

 Laura A. Siclari succeeded, for the second time, in reversing an insurer's denial of coverage for a student's residential psychiatric treatment.
 An outside reviewing agency for N.J.'s Department of Banking and Insurance decided on April 30, 2015 to allow about $240,000 in reimbursements to the parents.

 Michael E. Gogal obtained the dismissal of an EEOC disability-discrimination charge and negotiated the settlement of an EEOC gender-discrimination and retaliation charge Jan 9, 2015, both on behalf of a corporate client.

-John B. McCusker and Patricia Prezioso have been admitted to the Pennsylvania bar, beginning in 2015.
-They also are admitted in New Jersey and New York
+John B. McCusker has been admitted to the Pennsylvania bar, beginning in 2015.
+He also is admitted in New Jersey and New York

 Goldstein To Lead NJ Sharing Network Board